 It’s the reason companies hire celebrity endorsers, why big brands use influencers and micro-influencers to help promote their products and services, and why used-car salesmen take a bad wrap for their cheesy smiles (they try a bit too hard).

-Earning a customer, a sale, or a recommendation are all related to the principle of liking.
+Earning a customer, a sale, or a recommendation are all related to the liking principle.

 Persuasion science tells us that there are three important factors.
 We like people who are similar to us, we like people who pay us compliments, and we like people who cooperate with us towards mutual goals.